 - PCP utilization.

-Along with these positive results, Ms Greiner said that ACO success is also linked to a PCMH.
+Along with these positive results, Ms Greiner said that accountable care organization success is also linked to a PCMH.

 “Physician-run ACOs do better,” she told conference attendees.
 “ACOs with higher prevalence with PCMH do better with controlling costs.”